2025–26 South Florida Bulls men's basketball team

-The 2025–26 South Florida Bulls men's basketball team represents the University of South Florida during the 2025–26 NCAA Division I men's basketball season.
-This season marks the 53rd basketball season for USF, and the 12th as a member of the American Athletic Conference.
-The Bulls play their home games at Yuengling Center on the university's Tampa, Florida campus.
-They are led by first-year head coach Bryan Hodgson.
+The 2025–26 South Florida Bulls men's basketball team represented the University of South Florida during the 2025–26 NCAA Division I men's basketball season.
+This season marked the 53rd basketball season for USF, and the 12th as a member of the American Conference.
+The Bulls played their home games at Yuengling Center on the university's Tampa, Florida campus.
+They were led by first-year head coach Bryan Hodgson.

 Previous season

 The Bulls' 2024–25 season was marred by the unexpected death of head coach Amir Abdur-Rahim just ahead of the season on October 24, 2024.
 On October 29, the school appointed Ben Fletcher as interim coach for the season.

-The Bulls finished the 13–19, going 6–12 in conference play to finish in 9th place.
-The team faced Wichita State in the first round of the AAC tournament, losing 68–73 and ending their season.
+The Bulls finished the season 13–19, going 6–12 in conference play to finish in 9th place.
+The team faced Wichita State in the first round of the AAC tournament, losing 73–68 and ending their season.

+Preseason

+On October 9, 2025, the American Conference released their preseason poll.
+South Florida was picked to finish second in the conference, while receiving two first-place votes.